Charles-Zhang-Parcel/PV1_Neo_TestBuilds/README.md

 ## Setup

-All key components are implemented inside `Parcel.Neo.Base` assembly, the front end is implemented in `Parcel.Neo`, and all functional components are implemented in various **Toolboxes**.
+All key components are implemented inside `Parcel.Neo.Base` assembly, the front end is implemented in `Parcel.Neo`, and all functional components are implemented in various **Toolboxes** (will soon be completely replaced by Parcel packages).

 1. Simply open `.sln` solution
 2. Run `Parcel.Neo` project

-### To Add New Functionalities

-Either inherit a class, or use shortcut methods.
-In the future, if we shall implement a way to load from assemblies automatically, it would make things way easier and allow interoperation from Parcel NExT.
+(TODO: Provide download instruction)

 ## Management